Kingxukai/linux/Documentation/trace/coresight/coresight.rst

           To trace port                       TPIU= Trace Port Interface Unit SWD = Serial Wire Debug

-While on target configuration of the components is done via the APB bus, all trace data are carried out-of-band on the ATB bus.
+While on target configuration of the woke components is done via the woke APB bus, all trace data are carried out-of-band on the woke ATB bus.
 The CTM provides a way to aggregate and distribute signals between CoreSight components.

 The coresight framework provides a central point to represent, configure and